Our Team / Meet the FED Team

 Shelly Freeman holds a degree in Law and Economics from Monash University in Melbourne Australia and is the Chief of Staff at the YIVO Institute for Jewish Research.
 Prior to joining YIVO, Shelly worked as a lawyer and later in politics after which she set up her own consulting business which she ran in Australia for 11 years.
 Her consultancy focused on communications, project management and stakeholder relations.
 At YIVO, Shelly works closely with the CEO on a number of special projects including YIVO’s online museum, developing relationships with other aligned organizations around the world and communications and media.
 Shelly moved to New York for the role and has a deep love for Judaism.
 In her spare time is busy enjoying all that Manhattan has to offer including all the wonderful Jewish cultural activities.

 Adam Jacobson was born and raised in NYC without interruption until the age of fifteen.
 Professionally he is a psychoanalyst.
 When not working you will find him practicing hot yoga or talking about how eager he is to get to his next hot yoga class.

-Kevin Joest is an NYC-based composer and percussionist.
-He works in corporate services by day, and seeks to explore fundamental truths of human nature via metaphor from the natural, astronomical, and mathematical worlds through his music.
-While not Jewish in any official sense, his values and worldview align with the FED mission of cultivating open creativity, thought-provoking discussion, & diverse community, as well as fostering spaces where those elements exist naturally and organically.
+Kevin Joest is a Philadelphia-based composer and percussionist.
+He works in a woodshop by day, and seeks to explore fundamental truths of human nature via metaphor from the natural, astronomical, and mathematical worlds through his music.
+A “doer of Jewish,” his values and worldview align with the FED mission of cultivating open creativity, thought-provoking discussion, & diverse community, as well as fostering spaces where those elements exist naturally and organically.
 Kevin also loves food and the culinary arts, and has a passion for exploring the ways in which art for all the senses can combine as a platform on which to build common ground.
 More information on Kevin’s musical life can be found at www.kevinjoestmusic.com.